Shaping Collaborations with Algorithms: How Agency and Heterogeneity Criteria Influence Team Formation and Outcomes: Results

-We also confirmed these quantitative results by analyzing participants' open-ended responses.
-In the algorithmically-diverse teams, we found several critiques to their communication and alignment such as ``\textit{coordination, getting on the same page};'' ``\textit{Very scattered.
+We confirmed these results by analyzing participants' open-ended responses.
+In the Assigned-Diverse teams, we found several critiques of their communication and alignment, such as ``\textit{coordination, getting on the same page};'' ``\textit{Very scattered.
 Not everyone was on the same page.
-Started to quickly without a defined goal.};'' or ``\textit{Initial kick-off on who was going to be lead and what the approach and presentation needed to communicate.}'' Another participant reported that ``\textit{I really wanted to share my ideas but I didn't feel comfortable and I felt like they would not have listened to me}.''
-Although participants in the self-assembled teams reported higher levels of comfort, the some relevant critiques were ``\textit{[having a] single vision};'' ``\textit{Making our ideas look pretty};'' and ``\textit{All the rest were younger and have similar styles (but none had experience working with design).}'' In the case of the fairness-aware teams, relevant critique were the lack of designers in the team and establishing consensus (e.g., ``\textit{...[having] different backgrounds sometimes made it hard for us to figure out what we wanted to prioritize, which led to each of us designing our own marketing materials}'').
+Started to quickly without a defined goal.};'' or ``\textit{Initial kick-off on who was going to be the lead and what the approach and presentation needed to communicate.}'' Another participant reported that ``\textit{I really wanted to share my ideas but I didn't feel comfortable and I felt like they would not have listened to me}.''
+Although participants in the Self-Assembled teams reported higher levels of comfort, some relevant critiques were ``\textit{[having a] single vision};'' ``\textit{Making our ideas look pretty};'' and ``\textit{All the rest were younger and have similar styles (but none had experience working with design).}'' In the case of the Nudged teams, relevant critiques were the lack of designers in the team and establishing consensus (e.g., ``\textit{...[having] different backgrounds sometimes made it hard for us to figure out what we wanted to prioritize, which led to each of us designing our own marketing materials}'').